jpmrs1313/Active-Learning/README.md

 # Active-Learning

-Applying Active Learning thecnics to select what images should be annotated to improve the classifier
+Applying Active Learning technics to select what images should be annotated to improve the classifier